sugarvoid/down-mail/readme.md

 ## Goal :dart:

--   Deliver mail to correct mailboxes
+-   Deliver letters to correct customers
 -   Avoid falling objects
+-   Crashing into mailboxes is bad
+-   Dogs will slow you down
+-   See a demon, kill it with a letter quickly

 ## Controls :joystick: